Tasarinan/Ufoco/docs/development/backlog.md

   - [ ] save item label on the database
   - [ ] Due Mark is recognised by the markdown theme and based on org-modes

-* `Ongoing` As a user I want to have a focus view for today, that I can see today status
+- `Ongoing` As a user I want to have a focus view for today, that I can see today status

   - [ ] focus View shows current running stage status
   - ~~focus view shows today (month,day,week)~~
   - [ ] focus view show simple statistic about today

     - [ ] total done stages/remaining stages
     - [ ] total done hours /remaining hours
     - [ ] done ratio(remove done, delay, obsolete)

+- `Ongoing` As a user I want to stay working based on 20-20-20(25 break 5 minutes) from sunrise to sunset

+  - [ ] Automagically set the timer to schedule
+  - [ ] auto skip powersave period
+    - [ ] total done stages/remaining stages
+    - [ ] total done hours /remaining hours
+    - [ ] done ratio(remove done, delay, obsolete)

-- `Ongoing` As a user I want to be able to search for a event and display search result in the agenda view, that I can find task that I entered a while ago.
+* `Ongoing` As a user I want to be able to search for a event and display search result in the agenda view, that I can find task that I entered a while ago.

   - [x] Filterbox
   - [x] uses all important information: body, Parent node, date, etc.